tsujamin/srs-hhvm-notebook/presentation.md

 ##Our Tasks
- - To isolate the affect of naieve reference counting on HHVM's performance
+ - To isolate the affect of naïve reference counting on HHVM's performance
- - JAN
+ - To observe how memory access maps to actual physical memory access
  - NATHAN

 ----------------------